 You cannot fault critics for being skeptical of this agreement because if there is one thing that the MLB brass has shown consistent contempt for has been its players and the overall game.
 From the egregious service time rule to leadership’s abandonment of tradition, Manfred and owners have shown that they are ready, willing, and able to employ every measure necessary to boost revenues, increase ratings, and put more butts in the seats.

-While it’s too bad that it’s becoming harder for fans to sing Take Me Out to the Ball Game during the seventh-inning stretch, it’s going to be just as hard for Cuban players to earn free market salaries.We value your comments!
-Please weigh in on our comment section below.
+While it’s too bad that it’s becoming harder for fans to sing Take Me Out to the Ball Game during the seventh-inning stretch, it’s going to be just as hard for Cuban players to earn free market salaries.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com